-Most recycled brands are made using at least 50% post-consumer recycled content, which means paper that has been recycled from people’s homes or offices.
+Most recycled brands are made using at least 50% post-consumer recycled content, which means paper comes directly from people’s homes or offices.

 The rest is made up of pre-consumer recycled content, things like waste packaging discarded after shipping.

 Recycled paper is environmentally friendly because it saves the paper from ending up in landfill.
-It also means no new trees have to be cut down to make the toilet paper.
+It also means no new trees are cut down to make the toilet paper.

-Furthermore, using recycled paper means that less energy and water needs to be used in the production of the toilet paper.
+Furthermore, using recycled paper means that less energy and water need to be used in the production of the toilet paper.

-One disadvantage of this type of eco-friendly toilet paper is that it’s not at soft as we’re used to.
-The fibers are shorter in recycled paper which means it can feel low quality.
+One disadvantage of this type of eco-friendly toilet paper is that it’s not at soft as I’m used to.
+The fibers are shorter in recycled paper, which means it can feel low quality.
 But the short fibers make it good toilet paper for a composting toilet because it degrades relatively quickly.